theo2xl/mlb-stats/README.md

 # mlb-stats

+This directory will hold the solutions to two different mlb related software problems.

+The [etl](etl) directory contains code for an ETL process which downloads the 2014 batting average leaders and displays them ranked by their 2014 wOBA.

+I will next create a directory for the problem below...

 ## JavaScript/UI/UX Coding Exercise

 For this exercise you will be developing a mini web application for viewing the Cubs MLB